Thijs van Ede

 Yun Shen, Enrico Mariconti, Pierre Antoine Vervier and Gianluca Stringhini

-Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security (CCS), 2018.
+In Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security (CCS), 2018.

 PDF Cite Code Documentation